WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/P-N_Junctions/index.md

 # Combining P-Type and N-Type Semiconductors

-By sandwiching a piece of P-Type and N-Type semiconductor together into what's known as a _P-N Junction_, interesting electrical properties arise from the underlying atomic drama. **The P-N Junction is the probably the single most important structure in electronics** and is the heart of many common semiconductor components such as Diodes, Transistors, Integrated Circuits, Solar Cells, and more.
+By sandwiching a piece of P-type and N-type semiconductor together into what's known as a _P-N Junction_, interesting electrical properties arise from the underlying atomic drama. **The P-N Junction is the probably the single most important structure in electronics** and is the heart of many common semiconductor components such as diodes, transistors, integrated circuits (ICs), solar cells, and more.

 ## Atomic Behavior

-When P-Type and N-Type semiconductors are joined, the free electrons from the N-Type side _diffuse_ nearby into the P-Type side to fill the holes:
+When P-type and N-type semiconductors are joined, the free electrons from the N-Type side _diffuse_ nearby into the P-type side to fill the holes:

 ![](../Support_Files/P-N_Junction_Electron_Diffusion.svg)